watsonchua/finetune-your-clone/preprocessing/README.md

+This README file is specifically for preprocessing the data.

 Setting up the enviroment

 1. Create a new virtual environment for preprocessing using the command `python3 -m venv path_to_your_env`.
 E.g. `python3 -m venv ~/environments/finetune-preprocessing`